What Is Proctitis?

 What foods should I avoid?

-Avoid spicy foods, alcohol, caffeine, raw vegetables, nuts, and seeds.
+One should avoid spicy products, alcohol and caffeine, raw vegetables, nuts, and seeds.

 Could I have an infection?